 Understanding Plug Power's Unusual Options Activity

-Shares of Plug Power (NASDAQ:PLUG) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $34.68.
+On Thursday, shares of Plug Power (NASDAQ:PLUG) saw unusual options activity.
+After the option alert, the stock price moved down to $33.15.

 - Sentiment: BULLISH